FC Robo

 FC Robo Queens is a Nigerian women's association football club based in Mushin, Lagos and a member of the Nigerian Women Football League (NWFL).
 They have competed in the Nigeria Women Premier League, the highest division for women association football in the country.

-Through FC Robo Queens, the club has contributed immensely to the women’s game in Nigeria and beyond, having produced several talented players for the Nigerian national team and a host of professional women clubs across the globe.
-BBC and Two-time African footballer of the year, Asisat Oshoala, along with Esther Sunday, Rasheedat Ajibade, Aminat Yakubu are all products of the club's academy program and youth program.
+The club has produced several players for the Nigerian national team and players that have gone on to play at professional women clubs from across the globe.
+BBC and Two-time African footballer of the year, Asisat Oshoala, along with Esther Sunday and Rasheedat Ajibade, are all products of the club's academy and youth programs.

-National football star Asisat Oshoala served as an ambassador of the club in 2016, a move to help uplift the business brand and image of the club.
+Asisat Oshoala served as an ambassador of the club in 2016, in a move to help uplift the business brand and image of the club.

 History

 FC Robo International, owners of FC Robo Queens is a privately owned professional football club from Lagos, Nigeria.
-Founded on the 19th of April by Osahon Emmanuel Orobosa, a veteran of the Nigerian football league, primarily as a football academy for boys but soon expanded to accommodate girls/women program, a decision which has since proven to be very positive for the club as her current popularity and growing-base (Nationally and Internationally) is largely due to the successful exploits of her female team (FC Robo Queens).
+Founded on the 19th of April by Osahon Emmanuel Orobosa, a veteran of the Nigerian football league, primarily as a football academy for boys but soon expanded to accommodate girls/women program.